 Integration with Complimentary Tools

-Some FIM can be integrated directly, working in tandem with tools such as Security Information and Event Managers (SIEM).
+Some FIMs can be integrated directly, working with tools such as Security Information and Event Managers (SIEM).
 This can combine reporting by providing up-to-date log information directly to your SIEM solution for visualization and analysis.

 File integrity monitoring allows your organization to step beyond safeguards and respond to risks in real-time.
 By understanding the full scope of the benefits and potential of this technology, information security professionals have the opportunity to look beyond file integrity monitoring as an item on a PCI checklist and implement organization-wide protection.